SumoLogic/sumologic-documentation/docs/integrations/web-servers/varnish.md

 Enter in values for the following parameters (marked `CHANGEME` in the snippet above):

-* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf varnish Input plugin.
+* `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf varnish Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Varnish input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar, the host should always be localhost.
     * In the input plugins section, which is `[[inputs.varnish]]`
-        * `binary `-  The default location of the varnish stat binary.
+        * `binary`.
+The default location of the varnish stat binary.
 Please override as per your configuration.
-        * `use_sudo `- If running as a restricted user, prepend sudo for additional access.
+        * `use_sudo`.
+If running as a restricted user, prepend sudo for additional access.
-        * `stats `- Stats may also be set to ["*"], which will collect all stats.
+        * `stats`.
+Stats may also be set to ["*"], which will collect all stats.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/varnish) for more information on additional parameters for configuring the Varnish input plugin for Telegraf.
     * In the tags section, which is `[inputs.varnish.tags]`
-        * `environment `- This is the deployment environment where the Varnish cluster identified by the value of servers resides.
+        * `environment`.
+This is the deployment environment where the Varnish cluster identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `cache_cluster `- Enter a name to identify this Varnish cluster.
+        * `cache_cluster`.
+Enter a name to identify this Varnish cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

-Here’s an explanation for additional values set by this configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.

-* `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+* `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-* `prometheus.io/scrape: "true"` - This ensures our Prometheus will scrape the metrics.
+* `prometheus.io/scrape: "true"`.
+This ensures our Prometheus will scrape the metrics.
-* `prometheus.io/port: "9273"` - This tells prometheus what ports to scrape on.
+* `prometheus.io/port: "9273"`.
+This tells prometheus what ports to scrape on.
 This should not be changed.
 * `telegraf.influxdata.com/inputs`
     * In the tags section, `[inputs.varnish.tags]`
         * `component: “cache”` - This value is used by Sumo Logic apps to identify application components.